The Beginner’s Guide to B2B Facebook Advertising

 As I was writing this guide, Facebook just announced a change that allows advertisers to “select specific placements within the Audience Network to control where ads will be shown.”
 That changes things…

 With the ability to target specific sites on the Audience Network, you can serve creative in places your customers frequent.
-If you currently use Managed Placements over on AdWords, copy your list of sites into Facebook and see if any of them are on the Audience Network, too.
+If you currently use Managed Placements over on Google Ads, copy your list of sites into Facebook and see if any of them are on the Audience Network, too.
 It’s worth experimenting with!

 Audiences: The Key to Facebook Ads Success